Research Teams & Facilities

 Remote Sensing & Near Surface Geophysics

-The Department of Geological and Environmental Sciences is widely known for conducting research in remote sensing and near surface geophysics.
+The department is widely known for conducting research in remote sensing and near surface geophysics.
 In the Earth Science Remote Sensing Facility, a learning hub for graduate researchers and visiting scientists worldwide, scientists apply remote sensing tools to conduct interdisciplinary research in a wide range of fields such as hydrology, surface water runoff, groundwater flow modeling, and geomorphology.
 In the Near-Surface Geophysics Lab, researchers apply ground-based and aerial geophysical instruments to research the geology and hydrogeology of the near surface, as well as aid in anthropological and criminal justice investigations.

 Associated Faculty: Dr. Mohamed SultanDr.
 Mine Dogan